xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 rounds, and nobody is keeping score of how many.
 If a review comment doesn't make sense to you, say so and ask: that is expected of you, not held against you.

+Note: upstream projects we contribute to may have different rules.
+While many principles laid out here to help individuals work together probably still hold, we must conform to the upstream rules.

 ## Contents {#contents}

 - [A simple rule](#a-simple-rule)